redpanda-data/connect/docs/processors/awk_functions.md

 The format is defined by showing how the reference time, defined to be `Mon Jan 2 15:04:05 -0700 MST 2006` would be displayed if it were the value.

+### `timestamp_format(unix, format)`

+Formats a unix timestamp.
+The format is defined by showing how the reference time, defined to be `Mon Jan 2 15:04:05 -0700 MST 2006` would be displayed if it were the value.

+The format is optional, and if omitted RFC3339 (`2006-01-02T15:04:05Z07:00`) will be used.

+### `timestamp_format_nano(unixNano, format)`

+Formats a unix timestamp in nanoseconds.
+The format is defined by showing how the reference time, defined to be `Mon Jan 2 15:04:05 -0700 MST 2006` would be displayed if it were the value.

+The format is optional, and if omitted RFC3339 (`2006-01-02T15:04:05Z07:00`) will be used.

 [awk-processor]: ./README.md#awk